Ayoluengo oil field

-The Ayoluengo oil field is an oil field located in Sargentes de la Lora, Province of Burgos.
-Ayoluengo is the only onshore commercial oil field of Spain (and the only one in the entire Iberian Peninsula).
+The Ayoluengo oil field was an oil field located in Sargentes de la Lora, Province of Burgos.
+Ayoluengo was the only onshore commercial oil field of Spain (and the only one in the entire Iberian Peninsula).

 History

 The Ayoluengo oil field was discovered in June 1964 by Amospain (joint venture Chevron, Texaco, Campsa).
 It was developed by Leni Oil & Gas.
 It began production in 1967 and produces oil.
 The total proven reserves of the Ayoluengo oil field are around 104 million barrels (13.9 million tonnes), and production is centered on 225 oilbbl/d.

 The field produced 17 million barrels of oil from 1967 to 2017, year when the concession of the field expired and a new bid was to be organized.
 The output sometimes peaked at 5,000 barrels a day, but by 2014, it was around 100 barrels a day.

 The lands for the oil production were expropriated from the local inhabitants.
 The region did not benefit economically from the Ayoluengo oil field.